 Consent Document Condition Reference Condition Text Where Addressed The CPP must include surveys that will be undertaken to identify scour protection / armouring works required to protect the cable.
 The CPP must be incorporated into the Construction Method Statement, in respect of which condition 13 of the Section 36 consent relates.
-The installation of any cable protection must not commence until the CPP has been agreed in writing by the Licensing Authority.
-Details on the need for cable protection is provided in Section 10, which has been informed by the surveys detailed in Section 5.
+The installation of any cable protection must not commence until the CPP has been agreed in writing by the Licensing Authority. provided in Section 10, which has been informed by the surveys